UK Autumn Budget 2024: What does it mean for me?

 Commenting on the outlook for the UK economy, Guy Foster, chief strategist at RBC Brewin Dolphin, said:

-“Today’s budget saw a lot of change but there will be some relief about the overall economic impact, especially as the chancellor vowed to raise over £40 billion through tax increases.
-Despite this, this was technically a generous budget as the government spent more than they plan to raise in new taxes.
-As a result, taxes are forecast to rise to their highest share of GDP on record by 2026.
+“The chancellor’s budget saw a lot of change but there will be some relief about the overall economic impact, especially as the chancellor vowed to raise over £40 billion through tax increases.

 The government’s focus on protecting ‘working people’ from direct tax impacts will lead to a limited impact on households.
 However, businesses will bear the biggest burden through an increase in their NI contributions.
 The Office of Budget Responsibility (OBR) estimate that three quarters of the impact will ultimately be passed on to employees through lower effective wage growth, with the remaining quarter being reflected in lower profit.